KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         | Name       | Type    |
         | Get-Indent | Private |

-In that example, the `We have these functions` would be ran twice.
+In that example, the `We have these functions` would be run twice.
 Once with each table.

 I called my parameter `$table` in that example, but I could have called it anything.